Elizabeth Qian

 I'm an Assistant Professor at Georgia Tech in the Schools of Aerospace Engineering and Computational Science and Engineering.
 My research develops mathematical and computational methods that enable engineers to make better design decisions faster.
 My specialties are model reduction, data-driven modeling, scientific machine learning, and multi-fidelity methods.
 You can learn more on my research page.

 Prior to joining the faculty at Georgia Tech, I held a von Kármán Instructorship at Caltech in the Department of Computing + Mathematical Sciences.
 I received my SB, SM, and PhD degrees from the MIT Department of Aeronautics & Astronautics.
-My research has been funded in parts by a Fulbright student grant, an NSF Graduate Research Fellowship and a Hertz Foundation Fellowship
+I also currently hold a visiting appointment as a Hans Fischer Fellow at the Technical University of Munich.

 I am excited about mentoring and teaching the next generation of aerospace engineers and computational scientists, and I work to make my professional communities more equitable, diverse, and inclusive for generations to come.
-My service and mentoring efforts at Caltech were recognized with the departmental and division-wide DEI awards, and I also received an institute-wide teaching award from the Associated Students of Caltech (ASCIT).
+My service and teaching contributions have previously been recognized with departmental and division-wide DEI awards, as well as an institute-wide teaching award.

 Upcoming talks & activities